 By Fr Ray Scanlon

 Until I did the pilgrimage I did not know much about St Columban.
-To me he was a mythical figure of ages long ago, one who was not so human and who had extraordinary powers, superhuman ideals and expectations.
+To me he was a mythical figure of ages long ago.
+One who was not so human and who had extraordinary powers, superhuman ideals and expectations.

-As we travelled in St Columban’s footsteps we heard a number of accounts about his life.
+As we travelled in St Columban’s footsteps we heard a number of accounts of his life.
 I began to understand and admire him.
 He became alive and real rather than a distant historical figure.

 Through the pilgrimage I have come to know St Columban as someone I could pray to in a personal way.